 Along Monterey Bay, tiny Marina is home to the seafood newcomer Salt Wood Kitchen and Oysterette.
 “They have a phenomenal raw bar,” says Mollenkamp.
 “You’re going to want to go in there to get local seafood and a delicious, delicious brunch.
 I would say brunch is the key.”

 Mollenkamp discovered that the area around Monterey and Carmel-by-the-Sea is one of the state’s most productive honey regions.
-You can learn all about honey, not to mention bees, at The Bee Experience in Carmel Valley.
+You can learn all about honey, not to mention bees, on the A Bee's Life experience at Carmel Valley Ranch in Carmel Valley.
 “There are a thousand different kinds of bees in California,” she says.
 “Who knew this except for beekeepers?
 You really want to get into the bees when you’re in Carmel.”

 Past the dramatic coastline at Point Lobos State Natural Reserve and Garrapata State Park, Highway 1 reaches the heart of Big Sur.
 Mollenkamp recommends the Big Sur Grange for live music in a redwood grove along the river, as well as the Big Sur classic Nepenthe.
 “Nepenthe is probably the most famous place to go that’s great for views,” she says.
 “You can eat right on the cliff, basically.”